hanfak/topics-to-learn/java/beginner/memory.md

   - initialization of variables
     - primitive types with default initiliazation
       - primitives variables needs to declared and set
+      - Example
+      ```java
+      int i = 10;
+      ```
+        - Where the value 10 is stored in i
     - reference types with null as default
       - ie `SomeNewType instanceOfNewType;` instanceOfNewType will have value of null
       - ie `SomeNewType instanceOfNewType = new SomeNewType();` will have a reference to the object which is an instance of SomeNewType.
+    - Example
+    ```java
+    Object obj = new Object();
+    ```
+      - Object is a reference type.
+      - obj is the variable in which to store the new reference.
+      - Object() is the call to a constructor of Object.
+      - What happens
+        - Space in memory is allocated for the object.
+        - The constructor Object() is called to initialize that memory space.
+        - The memory address is stored in obj, so that it references the newly created object.
   - default values
     - null for objects
     - for primitive values